Skip to navigation Skip to content

 • A change in care decision is Services Australia's decision about the amount of care to be used in the customer’s child support assessment and in assessing the rate and eligibility for some Centrelink payments

-• A care event is a night of care or consecutive nights of care that follow a recurring pattern i.e., the initial event that started this pattern
+• A care event is usually a night of care or consecutive nights of care that follow a recurring pattern i.e., the initial event that started this pattern

 • When considering whether to make a new care determination, the agency will consider whether there has been a change to the existing pattern of care